A Manufacturing Language

 AML/2, AML/E, AML/V, and AML/X are versions and derivatives of AML.

 AML programs can call subroutines written in AML, C, or FORTRAN.
 Programs are coded off-line, and can be tested with an off-line simulator.
 Prior to execution on the robot, they are uploaded to RAM residing in the robot's control unit.

-Source Code Example
+Source code example

 The following example shows code for a peg-in-hole program.